hogaur/hogaur.github.io/_posts/2022-08-02-bagore-ki-haveli.markdown

 :-------------------------:|:-------------------------:
 ![](jheel.jpeg)  |  ![](cafe.jpeg)

 I am working from Udaipur, a lake city in Rajasthan, India.
+Working at <a href="https://kumu.live">Kumu</a> allows me to work remotely.

 ![](pichola.jpeg)